 1. Preheat oven to 180C (355F).
 Grease and line a shallow 20cm/23cm (8 inch/9 inch) cake tin with baking paper (alternatively you could use a 20cm/23cm pie dish with a removable bottom, just grease it and don’t worry about the baking paper).

 2. Whisk flour, cocoa powder and icing sugar together in a medium sized bowl.
 Rub in butter until mixture is well incorporated.
 Press into prepared pan and blind bake (see instructions in the post above) for 15 minutes.
 Remove baking paper and baking rice/beans and continue baking for another 15 minutes.
 Remove from oven and leave to cool completely.

 3. In a small saucepan, heat the cream until small bubbles form around the edges of the pan.
 Add the chocolate and leave to sit for a minute before whisking it until completely smooth.
 Pour the chocolate ganache into the cooled chocolate tart shell and leave at room temperature until cool before transferring to the refrigerator for at least 2 hours.

 4. Garnish with chopped nuts, chocolate shavings, fresh fruit or whipped cream and enjoy!

 By Sarah Sears

 A decadent chocolate tart pastry shell filled with chocolate and cream.
 It doesn’t get any better than this, chocolate lovers.

-This Whittaker’s chocolate tart is perfectly rich and silky and is made from my favourite chocolate of all time – Whittaker’s.
+This Whittaker’s chocolate tart is perfectly rich and silky and is made from my favourite chocolate of all time – Whittaker’s (a NZ chocolate brand).